 An IRC is an overseas representative body of College members.
 They act as the liaison between members in their country and the College by seeking their views and ensuring that the Committee represents all members’ professional and clinical interests.

-IRCs are made up of active Members and Fellows resident in their country of employment.
+IRCs are made up of active Fellows and Members resident and working in the country of the respective IRC.
 Each IRC will have 6 elected committee members along with a chair.
 Ideally, 3 Fellows, 3 Members and a Chair.
 Terms are for 3 years.
 IRCs may co-opt RCOG Associates and Trainees to the group.

-RCOG Liaison Groups (LGs) are made up international doctors resident in the British Isles, or doctors with a strong interest in a specific country, who wish to support development of women’s health care in that region.
+RCOG Liaison Groups (LGs) are made up of international doctors resident in the United Kingdom with a strong interest in a specific country, who wish to support development of women’s health care in that region.
 Each group is known as the RCOG (country) Liaison Group.